IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 On a reproducible affected host:

 - Enabling RDP printer redirection caused new members of the exact 72-byte metadata-`0x011` target family to appear during login.
-- The number of new target-family values matched the number of redirected printers observed in the controlled test.
 - Disabling printer redirection stopped the observed per-login target-family growth.
-- Procmon attributed the WNF creation path to the `DsmSvc` service host:
-  `svchost.exe -k netsvcs -p -s DsmSvc`.
+- Procmon attributed the WNF creation path to the `DsmSvc` service host: `svchost.exe -k netsvcs -p -s DsmSvc`.
-- The captured call stack showed `DeviceSetupManager.dll` calling `ntdll!ZwCreateWnfStateName`, followed by kernel activity that persisted the WNF state under the `Notifications` registry key.
+- The captured call stack showed `DeviceSetupManager.dll` calling `ntdll!ZwCreateWnfStateName`, followed by persistence under the permanent `Notifications` registry store.
+- In a controlled four-login capture with two redirected printers per login, eight redirected printer devices produced eight new exact-family WNF values.
+- The state names decode as **Permanent / System** and advance by one WNF sequence number per allocation (`+0x800` in the encoded name).
+- At logoff, `spoolsv.exe` successfully removed the session-specific redirected printer and `SWD\PRINTENUM` state, but the capture showed no matching deletion of the target WNF values.
-- A high-frequency live-state watcher sampling at 100 ms across multiple controlled logins observed no subscribers, no state data, no nonzero change stamps, and no non-quiescent samples for the newly created target-family values during the observation windows.
+- A 100 ms live-state watcher across multiple controlled logins observed no subscribers, state data, nonzero change stamps, or non-quiescent samples for the newly created target-family values during the observation windows.

-- Procmon tracing around logoff showed `spoolsv.exe` removing session-specific redirected printer queues and corresponding `HKLM\SYSTEM\CurrentControlSet\Enum\SWD\PRINTENUM` instances.
-A subsequent login created new redirected-printer instances, and the DsmSvc WNF creation path repeated.
+A comparison host in the same environment behaves differently:

+- Multi-user Procmon captures show substantial redirected-printer and `SWD\PRINTENUM` activity without one new target allocation per printer/login.
+- In one analyzed scan, 36 distinct redirected-printer device records spanning 27 redirected-session suffixes were examined while only four new target states were allocated.
+- A confirmed initial RDP session with seven redirected printers produced four new target states, not seven.
+- Printer/SWD delete operations were captured on the comparison host without corresponding target `Notifications` deletes in the analyzed interval.
+- After cleanup, the comparison host's target count rose from roughly 20 to more than 200 as ordinary users returned, but later repeated activity did not continue at the affected host's one-new-state-per-printer/login rate.

+The current best-fit model is therefore **reuse versus recreation**: the comparison host appears able to reuse existing persistent registration state for many recurring redirected devices, while the affected host repeatedly requests fresh permanent/system WNF state names.
+The stable identity or property that controls reuse has not yet been identified, so this remains an evidence-based working model rather than a documented Microsoft implementation detail.

+Several narrowing tests did **not** change the recurrence on the affected host: updating from build `17763.8511` to `17763.9020`, explicit `fDisableCpm` testing, switching the redirected printer to an installed manufacturer/native driver with `UseUniversalPrinterDriverFirst = 4`, and keeping Remote Registry alive with `DisableIdleStop = 1`.
+PrintService Event ID 603 was not present on either comparison server during targeted scans.

 These findings establish the observed trigger and creation path on the reproducible host.
-They do **not** establish why every Server 2019 RDS host handles the redirected-printer/device lifecycle the same way.
+They do **not** establish that printer redirection itself is universally defective or that every Server 2019 RDS host handles redirected-device/WNF registration reuse the same way.

-A comparison host in the same environment currently behaves differently:

-- It does not continue adding target-family values during the same printer-redirection login tests.
-- It retains a large historical population of `SWD\PRINTENUM` entries, while the reproducible host exposes primarily the currently redirected printer instances during the same style of inspection.
-- Updating the reproducible host from OS build `17763.8511` to `17763.9020` did not by itself stop the per-printer recurrence.
-- Testing the observed differences in `fDisableCpm` and `UseUniversalPrinterDriverFirst` did not change the reproducible behavior.

-The reason for the different redirected-printer/device-state behavior between the hosts remains unknown.
-The current evidence supports treating WNF accumulation as a consequence of repeated redirected-printer device setup on the affected host, not as proof that printer redirection itself is universally defective.

 ## When this toolkit may be useful